openshift/training/rc-setup.md

     }

 The *service* has a `selector` element.
 In this case, it is a key:value pair of `name:hello-openshift`.
-If you looked at the output of `osc get pods` on your master, you saw that the `hello-openshift` pod has a label:
+If you looked at the output of `oc get pods` on your master, you saw that the `hello-openshift` pod has a label:

     name=hello-openshift